Aashiq-Edavalapati/Aashiq-Edavalapati/README.md

 ---

 ## 💡 About Me
+- 🥉 3rd Place Winner at HackBeyondLimits Hackathon
 - 🌟 Consistent problem solver on [LeetCode](https://leetcode.com/u/Aashiq_Edavalapati/)
 - 📖 Currently pursuing my **B.Tech in Computer Science and Engineering** with a **CGPA of 8.81/10**
 - 💻 Enthusiastic about learning, growing, and contributing to the tech community

 ---